Architecture

 Architecture types

-There are two different architecture types for integrating Idem with a game, server-based and player-based.
+There are two different architecture types for integrating Idem with a game, we call them server-based and player-based.
 The key question to identify the right one for your game is:

 Does your game have a backend server that manages game clients